HwWobbe/WipHww/README.md

 # 2023-04:
 * review the missing M.. listings
+* consider EmbOn2022
+* * Diigo for shared annotations to the PDF (??)
+* * link to TiddlyHost and from there to localHost versions
 * .if.: EdD2022 review .then.: introduce this as a log of (offShore) assignements that needed (domestic)Testing
 * * Observations implicate the Covid effects / reduced buyer experienced staff
 * * * April's 7 was darker than March's 29